vechain/vechain-sdk-js/packages/aws-kms-adapter/README.md

 To integrate this into your code, depending on how you plan to manage your AWS credentials, you can choose one of the following examples.

 Within this repo, you can create a credentials file called `aws-credentials.json` with your custom credentials under the `tests` folder in case you want to give it a try before integrating with your project.
-A valid format would be as follows (it is an array in case you want to include a delegator key):
+A valid format would be as follows (it is an array in case you want to include a delegator key, assumed to be the second one):

 ```json
 [